-In a number of countries the Groups runs defined contribution plans.
+In a number of countries the Groups runs defined contribution plans, including a multi-employer plan in the Netherlands.
 The contributions are recognized as employee benefit expense when they are due.
 The Group has no further payment obligations once the contributions have been paid.
-The Group has only a multi-employer plan in the Netherlands.
-This plan is classified as defined contribution as information received from the plans is not sufficiently detailed.
-The proportationate share of premiums as part of total premiums paid to the plans is insignificant.

 2.21.2 Other Post-Employment Obligations

-Some countries provide post-employment healthcare benefits to their retirees.
+Some entities within the Group provide post-employment healthcare benefits to their retirees.
 The entitlement to these benefits is conditional on the employee remaining in service up to retirement age and includes the estimation that (former) employees will make use of this arrangement.
-The expected costs of these benefits are accrued over the period of employment using the same accounting methodology as used for the defined benefit pension plans.
+The expected costs of these benefits are accrued over the period of employment using the same accounting methodology as the defined benefit pension plans.

-Certain members of the senior management are rewarded with long-term incentive plans (LTIPs).
-The Group operates two types of long-term incentive plans.
+Certain members of senior management are rewarded with share-based payment plans.
+The Group operates two types of share-based payment plans.